Pasumpon Muthuramalinga Thevar: After release from jail

 On 23 January 1949, in connection with birthday anniversary celebrations of Bose, Thevar announced that Bose was alive and that he had met him.
 Soon thereafter Thevar disappeared without any explanation.
 He returned to public life in October 1950.
 Rumours claimed that he had travelled to Korea and China during this period.

 On the national level, the Forward Bloc had been suffering from internal ideological divisions.
 In 1948, two separate Forward Blocs had emerged, a 'Forward Bloc (Marxist)' (out of which the Forward Bloc of today emerged) and a 'Forward Bloc (Ruiker)' (led by R.S.
 Ruiker).
 On 23 June 1951, the two parties reunified at a meeting in Calcutta.
 A central committee was announced for the united party, which included Thevar as one of its members.

 1952 general election

 In January 1952, the first general elections in independent India were held.
 The Forward Bloc contested with the aim of forming non-Congress governments at the Centre as well as in the states.
 Election were held simultaneously to the Lok Sabha as well as to the legislative assemblies of the states.
-Thevar contested the Aruppukottai constituency in the Lok Sabha election and the Mudukulathur constituency in the assembly election.
-He won in both cases.
+Thevar contested the Aruppukottai Lok Sabha constituency,Ramanathapuram Lok Sabha constituency in the Lok Sabha election and the Mudukulathur constituency in the assembly election.
+He lost in Ramanathapuram Lok Sabha constituency.
 After the election, he decided to vacate his Lok Sabha seat and concentrate his efforts to the Madras legislative assembly.

 After the election, Congress lacked a majority of its own in the Madras legislative assembly.
 Thevar cooperated with the communists in trying to form a non-Congress governing coalition.
 However, the governor intervened and made C. Rajagopalachari of the Congress, the Chief Minister.